0xksure/microsvc-k8s/README.md

 After successfully linking an identity it sends the message to the chose message bus.
 The event is picked up by the identity service.

+After the bounty is signed the success should be posted to the kafka message bus in order for the github app to pick it up and post it to the github issue

 ## Identity Service (not yet implemented)